 2. Withdrawal Amount (per month): The amount you wish to withdraw every month (or quarter, year).

-3. Expected Return (annualized): The expected rate of annual return from the mutual fund scheme.
+3. Expected Return (annualized): The expected annual return from the mutual fund scheme.

 4. Time Period: The period of SWP, i.e., the number of years for which you will keep withdrawing funds monthly.